stgatilov/nsuolymp/README.md

 On MacOS, you should run testsol as root (via `sudo`), otherwise it won't be able to enforce time and memory limits.

+## License

+This project is licensed under the terms of the MIT license (see LICENSE.txt).

  [Python]: https://www.python.org/downloads/
  [pip]: https://pip.pypa.io/en/stable/installing/